-|Satellite view showing Lansing, capital city of the State of Michigan in the United States.
+The satellite view shows Lansing, the capital city of the State of Michigan

-The city is located in the south central part of the Lower Peninsula of Michigan at the confluence of the Grand River and the Red Cedar River, 90 mi (145 km) northwest of Detroit
+Lansing lies in the south-central part of the Lower Peninsula of Michigan at the confluence of the Grand River and the Red Cedar River, about 90 mi (145 km) northwest of Detroit

-Like many U.S. state capitals, Lansing plays a minor part in Americas cultural and military impact on the rest of the world.
+Like many smaller U.S. state capitals, Lansing plays a minor part in Americas cultural and military impact on the rest of the world.

 About ten years later the 20 people strong population of the township were much surprised by the decision of the Michigan House of Representatives to repositioning Michigan's state capital from Detroit to their village.